3ZEF34/3ZEF-grabber/README.md

-# download python 1.31.1 \
+# download python 1.31.1
 # display windows scurity
-# open umbral and put the webhock
+# open sb0490 and  umbral and put the webhock

 # congragletion its work !!